jk-nd/Project_VC_Demo/README.md

 - User management
 - Workflow state management

-Detailed API documentation will be available at http://localhost:8081/swagger-ui.html once the services are running. # Project_VC_Demo
+Detailed API documentation is available at http://localhost:12000/swagger-ui/ once the services are running.